WU-Cordova/cs152-repository-LCochran55/projects/project3/README.md

 4) Any known bugs or limitations.
+    The end of day report does not keep track of history past the current session.

 5) What you’d add next if you had more time.
     If I had more time, Id like to have made a log in function that accepts a password to log in.
+Additionally, my end of day report was supposed to keep track of history for past days/past sessions, however the report does not.
+With more time I would like to improve this